accuratus/algorist/prep.md

 **Given a list of points, find the k closest points to a given point**

 Calculate euclidean distance between given point and all other points, throw Pair(Point p, double distance) into a min heap, poll k times.
+*Tip: don't actually have to bother with sqrt() for distance. raw squared distance measure is enough.*

 Runtime O(n) distance calc + O(n log n) heap insertions + O(k log n) polls (find is constant, delete-min is log n) = O(n log n)